lampix-org/lampixjs-core/docs/app-dev/getting-started/examples/counter-app.md

 # Counter App

-The code below is available in this [minimal sample](https://github.com/lampix-org/minimal-sample), that is based on our [boilerplate](../boilerplate.md)
+The code below is available in the [minimal sample](https://github.com/lampix-org/minimal-sample) on our GitHub, that is based on our [boilerplate](../boilerplate.md).

 ```js
 import lampixDOM from '@lampix/dom';